AAFC-Bioinfo-AAC/metagenomics-nf/README.md

 ***(todo: make a table with all databases and their versions)***

-If you are running this pipeline on the AAFC Biocluster or on the PHAC/NML waffles cluster, you can take advantage of the pre-build databases whom location are specified in the Nextflow.config file.
+If you are running this pipeline on the AAFC Biocluster, the PHAC/NML waffles cluster, or the GPSC cluster, you can take advantage of the pre-build databases whose location are specified in the Nextflow.config file.

 You can read more about how databases were set-up in our [databases documentation](./databases.md).